ModelEarth/community/resources/censusreporter/README.md

 # Venv and Django with Postgres

+GOAL: Since Wazimap provides a Python 3 fork of Census Reporter, we're using it to modernize Census Reporter.
+Wazimap is used in Africa and India.

+### Mac Users

 [First, make Python3 default for Mac](virtualenv-troubleshooting.html)
 - Install a user copy of Python3 using bash, then change your default from Python2 to Python3.